samyard/453-DevProj/README.md

 verified and authenticated via a Solidity Smart Contract.

 ## DashContract.sol
-  A Solidity Smart Contrract that authenticates the data that is pulled from the blockchain.
+  A Solidity Smart Contract that authenticates the data that is pulled from the blockchain.
 The data is verified by hashing the sensor address supplied to the verifySensorData function, using the solidity keccak256 cryptographic function.